How to Turn Down a Job Offer - Sample Emails [2020 Updated]

 Can I Turn Down A Job Offer While On Unemployment?

-This can be a tricky thing to manager.
+This can be a tricky thing for the manager.
 The short and skinny of this is that if you are offered a job and you decline it, it must be because the job was not considered “suitable employment.”
 This means, if you are currently on unemployment and applied for a job that you’ve had prior experience in, most likely the position will be for something that you DO have suitable employment for.
 You should consult an attorney if you feel as though you are concerned about how this might affect any unemployment benefits that you are currently collecting.